-We intend to apply to list our shares of common stock on the NYSE under the symbol "BERY."
+We have applied to list our shares of common stock on the NYSE under the symbol "BERY."
 In order to meet the requirements for listing on that exchange, the underwriters have undertaken to sell a minimum number of shares to a minimum number of beneficial owners as required by that exchange.